yuki-kimoto/gitprep/README.md

     ./setup_database

-If you used Gitprep version 1 from now, you need upgrade database.
+If you used Gitprep version 1 and upgrage it to version 2, you need upgrade database by the following command.

     mv data/gitprep.db data/gitprep_v1bak.db
     ./setup_database